Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/process.md

 Runs a program from the specified path in a new process, waiting until it completes.

 ### Arguments
-1. `path`: The path to the file to execute
+1. `path`: The command or file to execute
 2. `...`: Any arguments to pass to the file

 ### Return Values